Frequently Asked Questions

 The Orb is equipped with a powerful computing unit able to run several neural networks concurrently in real-time.
 This enables it to validate a person’s humanness locally on the device without needing to process unencrypted images on the Orb backend.

 Similarly, a person’s iris code (a mathematical representation of the iris texture) is generated locally on the Orb as well and compared against other iris codes without decrypting them.
-The iris codes are permanently stored in a permanently encrypted manner.
+Each iris code is split into multiple different secret shares that are stored and encrypted across multiple secure databases (read more about SMPC in the blog post).

 Subsequently, all images and image derivatives are packaged, encrypted, and “signed” by the Orb to ensure authenticity and security, then sent to the user’s phone through the Orb backend server (importantly the backend cannot decrypt the data).
 All images are then deleted from the Orb.